adobe/reactor-developer-docs/api/release_notes/breaking-changes.md

 This document contains detailed descriptions of each of the breaking changes.

-## Changes With A Cutover Period
+## Changes With A Deprecation Period

 There are a few changes where the new API endpoints/payloads will exist in the Launch production environment side-by-side with the old.
-These are in production already or will be very soon (keep an eye on the [release notes](/api/release-notes/2019-release-notes)) and you can make the changes now.
+These are in production already or will be very soon (keep an eye on the [release notes](/api/release-notes/2019-release-notes)).
+You should make these changes as soon as possible and prior to May 1 when the old method will go away.

 {% alert warning, Change #1: New Domains for the API %}